Airport slots main sticking point in Rome/EU talks on Alitalia - sources

 Under Rome’s plan, ITA should take over the brand, the slots and part of the assets of the old carrier to start flying with a small fleet before the summer.

-However, the nationalisation and the injection of 3 billion euros ($3.53 billion) in taxpayers’ money into the new carrier need the EU clearance and a further delay in talks between Rome and Brussels could put at risk the Italian carrier’s summer season.
+However, the nationalisation and injection of 3 billion euros ($3.53 billion) in taxpayers’ money into the new carrier need EU clearance, and a further delay in talks between Rome and Brussels could put at risk the Italian carrier’s summer season.

 “That’s where the problem lies, in (Milan city airport) Linate’s slots,” one source with knowledge of the matter told Reuters.